 In 2014, there were approximately 173,730 bakers in the U.S. Unlike other food processing jobs, where employment is restricted to geographic areas with food plants or processing centers, bakers are found in towns and cities throughout the nation.

 The U.S. Bureau of Labor Statistics predicts that job opportunities for food processing professions overall should be 7 percent from 2014-2024, which is right on par with the average growth of all jobs in that decade.
 This may be particularly good news for specialty bakers like pastry chefs, especially those who hold a degree or certification from a baking school.
 Some bakers even speculate that a struggling economy has increased the desire for "comfort food" like baked goods.
 Compared to larger indulgences, a tasty treat is still an affordable splurge for most people.

 Baker salaries depend on a number of factors, such as years of experience in the field, formal training, specific job title, and geographic location.
-The average salary range for a baker is between $19,905 and $29,554 annually, according to PayScale.com.
-Salary ranges for specialty bakers include:
+The BLS reported that bakers made an average of $25,550 nationwide in May of 2014.
+The top-paying states for bakers in the U.S. were: